Iteo/theme_tailor/packages/theme_tailor/README.md

 class _$Theme5 {}
 ```

-Generator chooses proper lerp function for the given field based on the order:
+The generator chooses the proper lerp function for the given field based on the order:
 - annotation on the field
 - annotation on top of the class
 - property from encoders list in the "@Tailor" annotation.

-Custom supplied encoders override default ones provided by the code generator.
+Custom-supplied encoders override default ones provided by the code generator.
 Unrecognized or unsupported types will use the default lerp function.

-To see more examples of custom theme encoders implementation, head out to: [example: theme encoders][example:theme_encoders]
+To see more examples of custom theme encoders implementation, head out to [example: theme encoders][example:theme_encoders]

 ## Flutter diagnosticable / debugFillProperties
 To add support for Flutter diagnosticable to the generated ThemeExtension class, import Flutter foundation.
 Then create the ThemeTailor config class as usual.